Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon and his Denver Nuggets teammates take on the Phoenix Suns in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+The Denver Nuggets, Aaron Gordon included, will be in action at 10:00 PM on Monday versus the Phoenix Suns in the 2023 NBA Playoffs.

-Let's break down Gordon's prop bets, and some stats and trends to help you find good wagers.
+Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Aaron Gordon Prop Bets vs. the Suns